osamamuhammad3623/yt-dlp-UI/README.md

 3. Choose whether you want to download the whole playlist of a range of it.
 4. Choose the download path.
 5. Copy the generated command to the clipboard.
+6. Download video description in a .description file.

 ## Interface screenshot
 ![unit test](preview.png)